 The setting is in Nagano.
 Nononono has also a setting in Nagano.

 Mood Whiplash: Well crazier than Elfen Lied.
 In the anime opening, the girls are shown bloodied around a normal background, but then the background is swept away to a more desolate looking scene, while the girl then gets cleaned up and looks normal.
 The show also switches back and forth from going to school, to more action-oriented things.

-No Name Given: The man and woman (apparently Kana's sister) who investigate vingulf in the post-Valkyria arc are still unnamed after more than a dozen chapters of regular presence.
-Chances are this is deliberate.
+No Name Given: The man and woman (apparently Kana's sister) who investigate Vingulf in the post-Valkyria arc are still unnamed after more than a dozen chapters of regular presence.
+Chances are this is deliberate (remember Elfen Lied).